jongoodnow/gitime/README.md

 * [Git](http://git-scm.com/downloads), and an executable called `git` on your path
 * [Python 2.7](https://www.python.org/downloads/)

-Install the latest release with:
+Install the latest alpha release with:

 	$ pip install gitime --pre